-Note: Although OSPF does not support MT, the user can create in the conf>router>bier context a BIER template with an SD using ipv4-multicast MT.
+Note: Although OSPF does not support MT, you can create a BIER template with an SD using ipv4-multicast MT in the configure router bier context.
 However, the node does not use this SD and does not generate any OSPF TLV for this <SD, MT>.
-If the same BIER template contains an SD with ipv4-unicast MT, then that SD is used in OSPF.

-Both IPv4-unicast and IPv4-multicast mt are supported for IS-IS (see IS-IS multi-topologies).
+If the same BIER template contains an SD with ipv4-unicast MT, that SD is used in OSPF.
+Both IPv4-unicast and IPv4-multicast MT are supported for IS-IS (see IS-IS multi-topologies).